 Outcome 2: Students accurately positions patients for treatment delivery.

-Outcome 3: Students will instruct the patient regarding identified treatment side effects within scope of practice.
+Outcome 3: Students will instruct the patient regarding identified treatment side effects within the scope of practice.

-Outcome 1: Students will implement research oriented written communication skills.
+Outcome 1: Students will demonstrate written communication skills.

 Outcome 2: Students will demonstrate appropriate oral communication skills with patients.